 Please find the hospitalization report below:

-Officials with United Regional Health Care System said as of Thursday, December 10 there were 103 patients with a positive COVID-19 test or who are suspected of having COVID-19, with 28 in critical care, showing an increase in the number of patients and a slight decrease in critical care patients.
+Officials with United Regional Health Care System said as of Thursday, December 31 there were 120 patients with a positive COVID-19 test or who are suspected of having COVID-19, with 30 in critical care, showing an increase in the number of patients and a slight decrease in critical care patients.

 COVID-19 Testing Numbers for Wichita Co.